PencilVoid/neocities-pencilvoid/site/_gallery_items/misun.md

 date: 2023-08-12T00:00:00.000Z
 thumbnail-alt-text: >-
   Thumbnail for gallery item "misun.png".
 It depicts a closeup of a cartoon anthropomorphised isopod, looking at something offscreen.
-caption: >-
-  A drawing of a design for a Sonic the Hedgehog OC.
-Isopods are neat.
 pixelated-thumbnail: true
 images:
   - img1: